stajichlab/AAFTF/README.md

 3. filter              Filter contaminanting reads - with BBMap
 4. assemble            Assemble reads - with SPAdes
 5. vecscreen           Vector and Contaminant Screening of assembled contigs - with BlastN based method to replicate NCBI screening
-6. sourpurge           Purge contigs based on sourmash results - with sourmash
+6a. sourpurge          Purge contigs based on sourmash results - with sourmash 6b. fcs_gx_purge       Purge contigs based on NCBI fcs-gx tool.
+Note this runs MUCH faster with large memory.
 7. rmdup               Remove duplicate contigs - using minimap2 to find duplicates
 8. pilon               Polish contig sequences with Pilon - uses Pilon
 9. sort                Sort contigs by length and rename FASTA headers